Ultimaker/Cura/README.md

 ----
 - Clone repo into [Cura installation folder]/plugins/JediWifiPrintingPlugin (Or somewhere else and add a link..)
 - sudo apt-get install python3-zeroconf
-- sudo apt-get install python-zeroconf # is this one needed?